DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-weekly-release-24w36a.md

 featured_image = '/images/24w36a.png'
 +++

 Hello.
-Today We've released a new Weekly dev release for VoxelForge.
+Today we've released a new Weekly dev release for VoxelForge.
 This one finishes up some old features, and fixes several bugs.

 ## Experimental Features